Looking Up

 Switching gears completely is “Thelma,” starring then 93-year-old June Squibb (“Nebraska,” “About Schmidt”) in her first starring role as a nursing home resident who takes off on an improbable rampage of revenge (at times on her motorized scooter) against the scammers who stole her money.
 Featuring the last role of Shaft himself, Richard Roundtree, as the feisty Thelma’s partner in vengeance, the film, according to Andrusia, saw the preview audience not only laughing but cheering.
 “It’s cathartic in a lot of ways,” Andrusia says, “a lot of fun and very warm and human—people love this film

-A nostalgic, immersive journey through the Jewish Catskills—once known as the Borscht Belt—told through the rise and fall of its most beloved resort: Grossinger’s Resort
+We Met at Grossinger’s is a joyfully nostalgic journey through the Jewish Catskills—once known as the Borscht Belt—told through the rise and fall of its

-Eva, a beautiful seamstress, arrives with her daughter in a Israeli working-class neighborhood in 1954.
+Eva, a beautiful seamstress, arrives with her daughter in an Israeli working-class neighborhood in 1954.
 Shalom Gottlieb, a former partisan leader and current factory foreman,

 A secret kept for 70 years, and a woman, Mariette, who dares to tell it.
 A film that follows the perspectives of four generations when